Anterior interosseous syndrome: Clinical signs

-In a pure lesion of the anterior interosseous nerve there is weakness of the long flexor muscle of the thumb (Flexor pollicis longus), the deep flexor muscles of the index and middle fingers (Flexor digitorum profundus I & II).
+In a pure lesion of the anterior interosseous nerve there is weakness of the long flexor muscle of the thumb (Flexor pollicis longus) and the deep flexor muscle of the index finger (Flexor digitorum profundus).
+Weakness of the flexor digitorum profundus to the long finger varies because it is connected to the ulnar nerve innervated ring and small finger flexor digitorum profundus.

 Causes

-Injuries of the forearm with compression of the nerve from swelling is the most common cause: examples include supracondylar fractures, often associated with haemorrhage into the deep musculature; injury secondary to open reduction of a forearm fracture; or dislocation of the elbow.

-Direct trauma from a penetrating injury such as a stab wound is a possible cause for the syndrome.

-Fibrous bands or Arcuate ligament~arcuate (curved) ligaments may entrap the median as well as the anterior interosseous nerve, in which case a patient may experience hand numbness as well as wrist pain.

-Very similar syndromes can be caused by more proximal lesions, such as brachial plexus neuritis.
+Anterior interosseous nerve syndrome refers to idiopathic neuropathy.
+Palsies due to trauma such as pediatric supracondylar fractures or laceration from a penetrating injury are not considered anterior interosseous nerve syndrome.

+The etiology of idiopathic anterior interosseous nerve syndrome is speculative.
+Some posit fibrous bands or arcuate (curved) ligaments may compress the anterior interosseous nerve.

-Anterior interosseous nerve entrapment or compression injury remains a difficult clinical diagnosis because it is mainly a motor nerve problem, and the syndrome is often mistaken for index finger and/or thumb tendon injury.
+The syndrome is often mistaken for index finger and/or thumb tendon laceration or rupture.

-Although there is still controversy among upper extremity surgeons, AIN syndrome is now regarded as a neuritis (inflammation of the nerve) in most cases; this is similar to Parsonage–Turner syndrome.
-Although the exact etiology is unknown, there is evidence that it is caused by an immune-mediated response that can follow other illnesses, such as pneumonia or severe viral illness.
+Although there is still controversy among upper extremity surgeons, AIN syndrome is now regarded as an idiopathic neuropathy, possibly a neuritis (inflammation of the nerve) in most cases; this is also referred to as Parsonage–Turner syndrome.
+Although the exact etiology is unknown, it is hypothesized that this is associated with an immune-mediated response that can follow surgery or other illnesses, such as pneumonia or severe viral illness.

 Anatomy

-The anterior interosseous nerve is a branch of the median nerve, with a large sensory branch to the wrist bones, which arises just below the elbow.
-It passes distally, anteriorly along the interosseous membrane and innervates flexor pollicis longus, flexor digitorum profundus to index and middle finger as well as pronator quadratus, and supplies sensory feedback from the wrist bones, i.e. the carpal tunnel, not skin.
+The anterior interosseous nerve is a branch of the median nerve that passes distally, anteriorly along the interosseous membrane and provides motor branches to the flexor pollicis longus, flexor digitorum profundus to index and middle finger as well as pronator quadratus, and supplies sensory feedback from the wrist bones.

 Diagnosis

-Electrophysiologic testing is an essential part of the evaluation of anterior interosseous nerve syndrome.
-Nerve conduction studies may be normal or show pronator quadratus latency.

-Electromyography (EMG) is generally most useful and will reveal abnormalities in the flexor pollicis longus, flexor digitorum profundus I and II and pronator quadratus muscles.
+Electrophysiologic testing can measure anterior interosseous neuropathy.
+Electromyography (EMG) measures abnormalities in the flexor pollicis longus, flexor digitorum profundus to the index and long fingers and the pronator quadratus muscles.

-The role or MRI and ultrasound imaging in the diagnosis of Kiloh-Nevin syndrome is unclear.
+Anterior interosseous nerve syndrome is straightforward to diagnose on examination.
+Elecrodiagnostic measurements and imaging such as MRI and ultrasound imaging are not necessary for diagnosis or treatment and their role is unclear.

 If asked to make the "OK" sign, patients will make a triangle sign instead.
 This 'pinch-test' exposes the weakness of the flexor pollicis longus muscle and the flexor digitorum profundus I leading to weakness of the flexion of the distal phalanges of the thumb and index finger.
 This results in impairment of the pincer movement and the patient will have difficulty picking up a small item, such as a coin, from a flat surface.